codepantha/OOP-school-library/README.md

 For the purpose of learning, I'm building a school library.
 In this initial step, I  will implement the classes to represent students and teachers.

+### Prerequisites
+You must have Ruby installed on your local machine

 ## Getting Started